Bootstrap-Based Goodness-of-Fit Test for Parametric Families of Conditional Distributions: Proofs

-which is bounded according to \fref{ass:e3}\fref{cond:xi_delta}.
 Therefore, the Lyapunov condition is fulfilled and we can follow that (\ref{eq:cramwol}) holds and the fidis of the process $\tsnproc$ converge to a multivariate normal distribution.

 Following \citet[Theorem 7.17]{kosorok2008introduction}, the proof is complete if we can show that the process is asymptotically tight in $\lspace$.
 As already mentioned, the asymptotic tightness of $\nproc{1*}$ follows by \citet[Lemma 7.12]{kosorok2008introduction} from its convergence to a tight process.
 The proof of \citet[Lemma 6.30]{dikta2021bootstrap} shows that $n^{-1/2} \sumin L(X_i, \Ys, \vtn)$ converges to a zero mean multivariate normal distribution.
-This result together with \fref{ass:m2}\fref{cond:w_cont} allows us to apply the same arguments to $\nproc{2*}$ as used in \fref{thm:conv_proc} to verify the asymptotic tightness of $\nproc{2}$. \end{proof}
+This allows us to apply the same arguments to $\nproc{2*}$ as used in \fref{thm:conv_proc} to verify the asymptotic tightness of $\nproc{2}$. \end{proof}